Forensic psychology: Involvement in Pop Culture

-Recently, forensic psychology has grown in popularity in the media and among younger generations.
+Recently, forensic psychology has grown in popularity in the media.
 For example, many recent docuseries on Netflix feature forensic psychological content, including Making a Murderer and Sins of our Mother.
 Other TV shows and movies such as Criminal Minds, Manhunter, Mindhunter, and Silence of The Lambs have widely popularized the practice of criminal profiling, particularly within the Federal Bureau of Investigation's (FBI) Behavioral Analysis Unit (BAU).
+One example of a highly publicized case that used forensic psychology was Ted Bundy's sentencing.
+In 1980, he went to trial and was evaluated by multiple psychology professionals to determine his ability to stand before the court.
+The results from the multiple psychologist evaluations determined that Ted Bundy was fit to stand before the court.